 ACTIVITY: Understanding the Coefficient of Determination

 Go to the SullyStats group in StatCrunch.
-Open “4_3_Activity1.txt”.
+Open “4_3_Activity1” or to https://sullystats.pub/4_3_ActivityI.

 All three data sets have the same y-values.
 What is the standard deviation of y?
 What is the variance of y?